01.About the role#Section link copied to clipboard

 Reporting to the president, the provost oversees academic deans, serves on Institute boards and committees, directs the Provost’s Office team, and stewards MIT’s finances and faculty growth.

-View areas of oversight
+View areas of oversight and collaboration

 02.About the person#Section link copied to clipboard